ezeoleaf-b/GeekLoader/README.md

 ```

 ### Options
-You can configure the loader with this options
+You can configure the loader with these options
 - type --This is the type of loader
 - sizeH --Quantity of rows
 - sizeV --Quantity of columns